 It was an honour to be invited by the National Science and Media Museum to work with the museum’s BBC Radiophonic Workshop collection objects.
 Our aim was to create a new and innovative exhibit that engages audiences in listening in a way that evokes some of the spirit and atmosphere of the BBC Radiophonic Workshop.

 This team of ‘special sound’ employees (the BBC did not employ composers) were musicians, inventors and sound technicians.
 They had to be inventive as this included a time before computers and synthesisers and they needed to produce their sonic or musical output swiftly.

-Arguably the Workshop’s most famous work would be Delia Derbyshire’s realisation of Ron Grainer’s original Doctor Who theme in 1963.
-It is said that Delia and her tape assistant Dick Mills created the theme in a room on their own for 40 days, using simply a piece of string to create the driving bassline rhythm.
+Arguably the Workshop’s most famous work was Delia Derbyshire’s realisation of Ron Grainer’s original Doctor Who theme in 1963.
+It’s said that Delia and her tape assistant Dick Mills worked in a room on their own for 40 days to create the theme, using a humble piece of string to create the driving bassline rhythm.

 We wanted to capture some of that Radiophonic spirit in Photophonic.
 I invited David Boultbee of BREAD Art on board to create what has now become an online interactive exhibit, adapted for Covid-19 conditions.
-We hope that the exhibit will also have a life in a gallery space in the future.
+We hope the exhibit will also have a life in a gallery space in the future.

-I provided a selection of found sounds—non-musical objects—recorded at home including clanging cutlery, glasses clinking together and a metal lampshade with a nice gong quality to it.
+I provided a selection of found sounds—non-musical objects—recorded at home, including clanging cutlery, glasses clinking together and a metal lampshade with a nice gong quality to it.
 The British Library also gave us permission to use some wonderful animal sounds which are part of their expansive Save our Sounds sound archive collection.
 These include birds and an array of frog species from around the world.
-If you have not heard a pobblebonk frog call, I urge you to check it out, they sound like a synthesiser to me!
+If you haven’t heard a pobblebonk frog call, I urge you to check it out—they sound like a synthesiser to me!

 We carried out two really helpful user testing group sessions with families online as we developed Photophonic.
 This exhibit is aimed at 7–11-year-olds.
-It was fascinating to see and hear the children pick up the visual representation of a waveform and link it to what they were hearing.
-So they remarked that a bird call looks and sounds different to a frog call.
+It was fascinating to see and hear the children pick up the visual representation of a waveform and link it to what they were hearing; for example, they remarked that a bird call looks and sounds different to a frog call.

 Huge thanks to David Boultbee for doing all the programming and coding as well as his design ideas and realising what I hoped was possible for this exhibit.
 Thanks also to the British Library for giving us the animal sounds under Creative Commons license.
 And lastly to the BBC Radiophonic Workshop for being inventive and inspirational so we can offer fresh and accessible ways into music and sound production.